 The PTAB tried to strike a compromise that balances the desire for judicial efficiency and prompt resolution of post-grant proceedings in a way that also serves the public interest function in adjudicating exclusive rights.
 The PTAB struck this balance in 2015 by granting an increased number of joinder motions, albeit often limited to existing records, while preventing junior parties from presenting additional evidence and more current briefing on additional case law.

 This article originally appeared in Fish’s 2015 Post-Grant Report.
 Read the full report here.

 The opinions expressed are those of the authors on the date noted above and do not necessarily reflect the views of Fish & Richardson P.C., any other of its lawyers, its clients, or any of its or their respective affiliates.
 This post is for general information purposes only and is not intended to be and should not be taken as legal advice.
 No attorney-client relationship is formed.

 Tom Rozylowicz is a principal in the Washington, D.C.*, office of Fish & Richardson P.C.
 His practice includes all aspects of intellectual property law, with particular emphasis on patent procurement, post-grant America Invents Act (AIA) proceedings, and licensing in the software, electronics, communications, and medical device...

-Karl Renner is a principal in the Washington, D.C., office of Fish & Richardson P.C.
+Karl Renner is a principal in the Washington, D.C. and Dallas offices of Fish & Richardson P.C.
 Mr. Renner co-chairs the firm’s post-grant practice group, and he serves on the firm’s management committee.
-His practice emphasizes client counseling, strategic patent prosecution, and contentious inter and ex parte post-grant...
+His practice emphasizes client counseling, strategic patent prosecution, and contentious inter and ex parte...